 I am a PhD student in the Computer Science Department at the University of Maryland, College Park and the Max Planck Institute for Software Systems (MPI-SWS), where I am part of the Maryland-Max Planck joint program.
 I am fortunate to have the guidance of Krishna P. Gummadi (MPI-SWS) and John P. Dickerson (University of Maryland) as my advisors, and I also collaborate closely with Adrian Weller at the University of Cambridge.
-My research focuses on Trustworthy Machine Learning, and I have published on topics such as the fairness implications of counterfactual explanations (ICML2019), fairness in image classification models due to disparate robustness of subgroups (FAccT2021), and fairness issues in two-sided markets such as rideshare platforms (AAAI2020 & AAAI2023).
-More recently, I have been exploring the nature of learned invariances in deep neural networks (ICML2022 & AAAI2023).
-I had the pleasure of interning twice at Amazon where I first worked on counterfactual explanations with AWS Clarify and then on fairness aspects of generative AI with AWS Bedrock.
+My research focuses on building a better understanding of Trustworthy Deep Learning through an empirical lens.
+I've contributed to research in fairness (ICML2019 AAAI2020 AAAI2023), robustness (ICML2022 & AAAI2023), and my work was one of the first to establish a connection between the two fields (FAccT2021).
+Lately, in the era of large models, I have been thinking about efficient learning (NeurIPS2023) and am offering a seminar on Systems for LLMs.

 I obtained my undergrad from IIIT Delhi (2015 - 2019) majoring in Computer Science and Engineering, where I was associated to Precog.
 During my undergrad I worked on topics related to Social Computing, Computational Social Science and ICT4D.